 What drives us to serve?

-This Guide is a collaboration between LSA Providence students and faculty to educate
+This Guide is a collaboration between LSA Providence students & faculty

 locally, nationally, and even internationally !